Tom-Goring/Sorting-And-Searching-Algorithms/README.md

 4. Stable - doesn't sort items with equal keys
 5. In-place - Requires constant memory of O(1) space.
 6. Online - can sort a list when given items one at a time.

+## Shell Sort Information

+Worst Case Performance: O(n^2) for worst gap sequence, O(nlogn) for best known.
+Best Case Performance: O(n)
+Average Performance: dependant on gaps

+Shell sort is an improvement/variant on Insertion Sort.
+Instead of comparing only adjacent values as in IS, it performs comparisons across long gaps.
+The gaps change in size as the list becomes more ordered.
+The method used to change the gap size has a huge impact on the average running time of the algorithm.